sckott/rforcats/index.md

 <img src="/assets/img/pipe_gif.gif" width="300">

-Pipes are not in base R, but are a concept you should know about as a cat.
+Pipes have only been recently introduced in base R, but are a concept you should know about as a cat.

 The R package [magrittr](https://cran.rstudio.com/web/packages/magrittr) introduced pipe operators.
 There are many, but we'll just focus on `%>%`.
 This allows you to pipe a value forward into an expression or function call, like `x %>% f`, rather than `f(x)`, if `f()` is a function.